ovanvincq/OpticalFibers.jl/README.md

 ```

 ### Finding guided modes of a graded-index fiber using the FEM mode solver
-Computation of the scalar modes of a parabolic-index fiber with a core-radius of 4 µm, a refractive index of 1.48 for core center and 1.45 for cladding at a wavelength of 1 µm by using the finite element method with 1000 nodes between r=0 and r=20 µm:
+Computation of the scalar modes of a parabolic-index fiber with a core-radius of 4 µm, a refractive index of 1.48 for the core center and 1.45 for the cladding at a wavelength of 1 µm by using the finite element method with 1000 nodes between r=0 and r=20 µm:
 ```julia
 julia> using OpticalFibers, OpticalFibers.ModeSolvers julia> m=FEM1D(1u"µm",0,x->1.45+0.03*(1-x[1]^2/16u"µm^2")*(x[1]<=4u"µm"),CartesianDiscreteModel((0,20),1000)*u"µm",field=true,neigs=5)